thebeebs/devstarworkshop/instructions/squads/Blue.md

 ## Welcome to the Blue Squad.
 Let's get ready! ##

 Now it is time to access your development environment.
-Click on below button to access
+Click on below 'Developer Workspace' button to access your environment!

 [![Node](codenvy-contribute.svg)](http://140.86.13.129/dashboard/#/ide/che/White)